gene-kira/fast/README.md

 WE will be focusing on Artificial  General Intelligence using A (AGI C)

-Technology is a useful servant, but a dangerous master
+Technology is a useful servant, but a dangerous master A AI Revolution is coming  I hope we are ready for judgement day

 this video today made me feel good    Vivaldi Summer in Rome   www.youtube.com/watch?v=-V2i1a4zGS8